 To be considered, all application materials—including completed application form, official transcripts, and recommendations—must be received by the application deadline.

-The application for Fall 2023 opened in October 2022.
+The application for Fall 2024 will open in October 2023.
 Contact the MHCI Program Manager with any questions: MEHPonline@pennmedicine.upenn.edu.

 |APPLICATION DEADLINES||GET YOUR DECISION||MATRICULATION BEGINS|